wonlab101/AbetaGWAS_public_release/README.md

 > This repository includes code and plots.
 Exploratory analysis and intermediate processing files are too large for this repository.

-> The summary statistics are available from Zenodo at [link].
+> The full summary statistics of Korean Aβ GWAS (stage 1) are publicly available at the NHGRI-EBI GWAS Catalog under the accession number GCST90483382 [Korean Aβ GWAS](https://www.ebi.ac.uk/gwas/studies/GCST90483382).

 ## Description